ChetanNain/AWS-CDK-HandsOn/README.md

 # Welcome to your CDK TypeScript project

-This is a project for CDK development with TypeScript.
+This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.